 Please also consider the automatic deadlock detector

-However, it makes sense to disable it in production Java EE servers in order to ensure minimum profiling overhead.
+However, it makes sense to stop it in production Java EE servers in order to ensure minimum profiling overhead.

-The telemetry is enabled by default, unless "disablestacktelemetry" startup option was specified.
+The telemetry is running by default, unless "disablestacktelemetry" startup option was specified.

-When you are connected to the profiled application, use corresponding toolbar button to enable/disable the telemetry:
+When you are connected to the profiled application, use corresponding toolbar button to start/stop the telemetry:

 For HPROF snapshot, "Threads" tab shows thread stacks at the moment of the snapshot capture (if available).